netscaler/ansible-collection-netscaleradc/docs/generic_modules/template_ns_conf.rst

 be defined with various methods, inside the playbook, in an inventory file or loaded from inventory files.

-We then upload the resulting ns.conf to the Netscaler node which alters the saved configuration.
+We then upload the resulting ns.conf to the Citrix ADC node which alters the saved configuration.

-For the saved configuration to become running configuration we need to reboot Netscaler.
+For the saved configuration to become running configuration we need to reboot Citrix ADC.
 Doing a warm reboot is recommended since it is sufficient to reload the configuration and also avoid the greater downtime a cold reboot would induce.

 After the reboot the user can check the running configuration either through the GUI or the